 - Recognize that employees at various levels in the company are attracted to different benefits, so customize your strategies to match your needs.
 Frontline workers, mid-level employees (including managers and subject matter experts), and C-level executives are motivated by different things.
 The best leaders are winning the competition for talent to win the talent war.
 Be clear about the level you’re recruiting for, know your audience, and customize your approach to attract talent, and retaining talent for the long term.
-Here are a few starters from business leaders on talent management to get you thinking:
+Here are a few starters from business leaders on talent management to get you thinking about winning the war:

 - Frontline Workers are looking for: